 If you feel you possess these qualities, are passionate about working alongside pupils with SEND and would like to shape their futures at a progressive school, then we would like to hear from you.
 Queries about this post can be emailed to ceo@fet.ac.

-Closing Date for applications Thursday 22nd April at Midnight
+Closing Date for applications is Midnight on Sunday 3rd October 2021